ComputationalBiologyLab/Biomarker-discovery-in-Neuroblastoma-Multiomics/README.md

 Open data directory.

-extract compressed files to the data directory.
+In case step 1 was not performed, download the data from here: https://drive.google.com/drive/folders/18UzhT5_4NNl4sfyfVDjdCbFAMner7NyL?usp=share_link

 Return to the SRC directory.